Work with attached Google files

 Navigate using the breadcrumb

-The breadcrumb indicates where the attached file is located: its document and its library.
+The breadcrumb indicates where the attached file is located.
+It gives its document and its library.

 When you click an item in the breadcrumb, the corresponding page opens: